sarahp31/aps-2-nlp/README.md

 * **A description of the process to generate embeddings, including the neural network topology and hyperparameters**

-    We generated embeddings for job postings using OpenAI's text-embedding-3-large model.
-Each job title and description was embedded into a 3072-dimensional vector.
-We designed a denoising autoencoder with an encoder that reduces the input from 3072 to 512 through layers of sizes 2048, 1024, and 512.
+    We used OpenAI's text-embedding-3-large model to generate embeddings for job postings.
+Each job title and description became a 3072-dimensional vector.
+We then designed a denoising autoencoder, where the encoder reduces the input size from 3072 to 512 through layers of sizes 2048, 1024, and 512.
 The decoder reconstructs the original size through layers of sizes 1024, 2048, and 3072.
-The neural network topology is illustrated in the figure below.
+The neural network’s structure is shown in the figure below.

     ### Neural Network Topology